Skip to Content

 Also known as Pasta alla Norma, this traditional Italian pasta dish can be a side dish or the main meal.
 Even the pickiest eaters will love this simple eggplant spaghetti!

-Eggplant pasta uses a cream based, homemade tomato sauce instead of a red tomato sauce!
-This delicious sauce is light and not too thick.
+Roasted eggplant pasta uses a cream-based, homemade tomato sauce instead of a jarred red tomato sauce!
+This delicious and rich tomato sauce is light and not too thick.

 The Best Eggplant Pasta with Fresh Vegetables